aignas/c/README.md

 $ gazelle
 ```

-1. Setup a CI check to test that gazelle does not need to be run.
+1. Setup a CI check to test that `gazelle` does not need to be run.

+1. Add `bazel buildifier` and add it to the CI script.